Fort Myers, Florida: Seminole Wars

-During the Second Seminole War, the U.S. Army operated Fort Dulaney at Punta Rassa, at the mouth of the Caloosahatchee River (see the Battle of the Caloosahatchee).
-When a hurricane destroyed Fort Dulaney in October 1841, army operations were moved up the Caloosahatchee River to a site named Fort Harvie.
+During the Second Seminole War, the U.S. Army operated Fort Dulaney at Punta Rassa, at the mouth of the Caloosahatchee River.
+(Note: See the Battle of the Caloosahatchee) When a hurricane destroyed Fort Dulaney in October 1841, army operations were moved up the Caloosahatchee River to a site named Fort Harvie.
 Fort Harvie was abandoned in 1842, as the Second Seminole War wound down.
 After the Paynes Creek incident in 1849, the Army returned to the Caloosahatchee River in 1850.

 Major David E. Twiggs, then stationed at Fort Brooke (present day-Tampa), gave orders for two companies of artillery to "select a suitable place for the establishment of a post and immediately throw up such light works as may secure [their] stores, and remove from the Indians any temptation to which [their] isolated position may give rise."
 The new Fort Myers was built on the burned ruins of Fort Harvie.

 The fort was named for Brevet Colonel Abraham Charles Myers, quartermaster for the Army's Department of Florida and future son-in-law of Major Twiggs.
 It covered about 139 acre, and soon had 57 buildings, including a two-story blockhouse that was pictured in Frank Leslie's Illustrated Newspaper, and a 1000 ft wharf at which ships could dock.
 Irvin Solomon notes that Fort Myers was described "as 'one of the finest and largest' forts of the Seminole Wars".
 It was abandoned in 1858, at the end of the Third Seminole War.